 Because the way I process myself and my life is through the little tiny things that happen everyday, in any place, at any time.

 I am an enrolled member of the Potawatomi Citizen Band Nation.
-I’m also a writer, teacher and worship leader.
-I have experienced in my own being the gracious love of humanity, and I share that love for community here.
+I’m also a writer, teacher and worship leader in the church.
+I have experienced in my own being the gracious love of humanity, and I share that love for community here with all of you.

 And we need it too, for those moments when we seem to think we’ve lost God or forgotten how to be human.
 Those tall-treed wildernesses always seem to bring us back to each other.

 So this is a place for journeying, for seeking and finding adventure, because it’s waiting around every corner if we can open ourselves up and look it right in the eyes.
 And we find that the lessons gleaned along the way are priceless, too, and something worth sharing in the quiet places and for the weary hearted.

 Here, I share my stories with you, and hope that they encourage you to process the seasons and dailyness of your own life.

 I hope they encourage you to sit across the table from a friend or even an enemy, to share a pot of coffee, and to give each other the truth of where you’ve been, where you are today, and where you hope to go from here.

 Oral societies all over the world have held onto the work of storytelling.
 They told their sacred stories for generations, and we are still sitting around the campfire and telling them today—stories of the lives of the people, the hearts and souls, stories of sacred relationship.

 We live stories, and we become part of each other when one story carries another, when one arm links another, when fingers intertwine.